BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Game.PlayerTurnBeganCommand.md

       "description": "The amount needed to call.
 It's the minimum to play if you don't want to fold.", "type": "int"
     },
+    "CanFold": {
+      "description": "Usually True.
+Indicates if the player have the option to Fold.
+It's false when it's the bring-in.", "type": "int"
+    },
     "MinimumRaiseAmount": {
       "description": "The minimum amount needed to raise.
 A raise must be at least the size of the largest previous bet or raise of the current betting round.
 To raise, the player have to send at least AmountNeeded+MinRaiseAmount.", "type": "int"